rmchebaclo/rmchebaclo/README.md

 Hello!
-I am Roy Chebaclo a Junior CS student at UC Berkeley.
+I am Roy Chebaclo a CS student at UC Berkeley.
 I am super passionate about software development and look forward to developing my skills.
 Please check out my repos to see some of the projects that I have worked on!